 Las Vegas has arguably the greatest lineup of live shows of any city in the world.
 Whether you want to see a well-known singer or a magic show, you’ll be able to find it in Vegas.

 No matter what kind of entertainment you’re in the mood for, it most certainly can be found within just a few miles.

 Comedians, dance groups, even ventriloquists are just a few of the shows you can see.
 Check out the list of must-see Las Vegas shows in our article here.

-Of course, if slot machines and table games are your thing, there’s plenty of casinos to occupy your time.
+Of course, if slot machines and table games are your thing, there are plenty of casinos to occupy your time.

 There’s something for every budget when it comes to casinos.
-Craps tables starting at $5 or even penny slots.
+Craps tables start at $10 or even penny slots.

 Weekend nights and other peak times will be more expensive, but if you’re a resident of Las Vegas and you’re retired, who says you can’t play Blackjack at 8:00 in the morning?!